NeuroJSON/jsonlab/README.rst

 To use the data compression features, please download the ZMat toolbox from https://github.com/fangq/zmat/releases/latest and follow the instruction to install ZMat first.
-The ZMat toolbox is required when compression is used on MATLAB running in the ``-nojvm`` mode or GNU Octave.
+The ZMat toolbox is required when compression is used on MATLAB running in the ``-nojvm`` mode or GNU Octave, or 'lzma/lzip/lz4/lz4hc' compression methods are specified.
 ZMat can also compress large arrays that MATLAB's Java-based compression API does not support.

 ----------
 Install JSONLab on Fedora 24 or later